GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 Based on the feedback we received during discussion and testing of the feature, we're proposing a number of changes that aim to both address those issues and still satisfy the needs of the ecosystem.
-Specifically, we are **looking to extend the existing Storage Access API** to enable sites to request cross-site cookie access.
-This supersedes the proposal for the `SameParty` attribute.
+Specifically, we are proposing that sets be defined in terms of use-case-specific "subsets".
+We also propose that sites use the Storage Access API along with a potential extension to request cross-site cookie access.
+This replaces the proposal for the `SameParty` attribute.

 {% Aside %}